BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 </div>
 ```

-Resulting in something like the following:
+Resulting in something like the following via `http://localhost:7070/brjstodo/default/filter/workbench/en/`:

 ![](/blog/img/brjs-angular-tutorial/filter-directive-workbench.png)

 ## Bringing It All Together

-But how do you bring each of the blade directives into the app?
-We've actually seen how you include and use the directives in the workbench.
+**But how do you bring each of the blade directives into the app?** We've actually seen how you include and use the directives already when adding them to the workbench.
 We now just do that in the application entry point - the `apps/brjstodo/index.html` file at the root of the app.
+Replace the current contents with the following:

 ```html
 <!DOCTYPE html>